gustavovaliati/rpm-rfidplatform/README.md

-# rpm-rfidplatform - RFIDPlatformServerPreparationPackage
+# rpm-rfidplatform - rfidmonitor-server

 ## Intro

-This is a source to build a rpm package (RFIDPlatformServerPreparationPackage | temporary name) using the rpmbuild tool.
+This is a source to build a rpm package (rfidmonitor-server | temporary name) using the rpmbuild tool.

-RFIDPlatformServerPreparationPackage is able to prepare the server side application for the RFIDMonitor project.
+rfidmonitor-server is able to prepare the server side application for the RFIDMonitor project.
 After installing the package, the Monitoring Platform will be online, ready to interact with the database server and the Collecting Points, receiving and processing the RFID data.